thomasgtaylor/how.wtf/content/post/2023-02-14-create-multiple-directories-at-once-in-terminal.md

 ---
-title: Create multiple directories at once in terminal
-date: 2023-02-14T00:00:00-04:00
 author: Thomas Taylor
+categories:
+- os
+date: 2023-02-14 00:00:00-04:00
 description: How to create multiple directories or subdirectories at once in terminal
-categories:
-- OS
 tags:
-- Linux
+- linux
+title: Create multiple directories at once in terminal
 ---

 Here are different strategies for creating multiple directories/folders or subdirectories at once in a linux terminal.